 Start by reviewing your operators manual.
 Most include the manufacturer’s recommended calibration procedures.
 Common calibration methods often are available through various sources, including the agricultural engineering department at your land-grant university.
 Colorado State University offers this detailed fact sheet.
-The Noble Research Institute offers the Ag Tools mobile app, a set of tools and utilities including several different sprayer calibration calculators.
-The app can be downloaded for free from the iTunes® App Store® or Google Play® store, depending on your operating system.
+The Samuel Roberts Noble Foundation built an online calibration calculator.
 Clemson University created Calibrate My Sprayer, a free mobile app that guides you through the calculations.
-It’s also available through the iTunes® App Store® or Google Play® store.
+It’s available through the iTunes® App Store® or Google Play® store, depending on your operating system.
 While you’re visiting your favorite app store, search and you’ll likely find more free and commercial sprayer calibration apps, along with other application-related tools.

 Here are some tips for calibration success:

 - Calibrate your spray equipment under field conditions, not on a gravel road or in the farmyard.

 - Invest in quality measuring devices; you’re calibrating, not guesstimating.

 - Check the calibration of wheel or radar speed sensors.
 A minor change in the angle or position of the radar unit can significantly impact application rates.